johnwarden/mecsim/README.md

     - Voters always start by reporting their ideal point and only change their reports in response to other voters.
     - Voters play in a fixed order and always play the current "best response", defined as the response that maximizes utility *given the other players' current responses*.
 This may not be how a rational voter can maximizes expected utility in real life.
 Specifically, "best-responding" may be a *bad* move for some mechanisms.
 For example skipping a turn, and allowing the next voter to best-respond, could produce better outcomes in some cases.
     - There are no attempts by groups to collude.

-- So rational agent really trying to optimize their results might find other ways to manipulate the output.
+- But always best responding is not always the best *strategy* in this sort of games.
-- On the other hand, the simulation does show that in most cases there seems to be a nash equilibrium where no voter can profitably deviate.
+- On the other hand, the simulation does show that in most cases there seems to be a Nash equilibrium where no voter can profitably deviate.

 ## Example